-- The Department Delirector has determined that hiring additional employees or outsourcing the work would be impractical or less cost-effective than straight time payments; - County operations temporarily require exempt employees to work beyond forty (40) hours per week or to work on a County holiday in order to meet an urgent public health or safety need(s), payroll deadlines, to meet mandatory deadlines for the sexennial and triennial real estate assessments, or to meet the critical needs associated with implementing the Enterprise Resource Planning system and/or the Real Property software system, or other information systems; - 3.
-The Ddirector of Human Resources the requesting department has determined, in writing with notification to the Director of Human Resources for placement on the County personnel agenda, that it would be impractical or inequitable to expand the cap on accrual of exchange time, expand the timeframe in which an employee's exchange time can be used, or modify one or more employee's base salary. - The County Executive or designee provides written authorization in advance, or within seven (7) fourteen (14) days in case of emergency, specifying: - a.
+- 1. The Department Director has determined that hiring additional employees or outsourcing the work would be impractical or less cost-effective than straight time payments; - County operations temporarily require exempt employees to work beyond forty (40) hours per week in order to meet an urgent public health or safety need, to meet mandatory deadlines for the sexennial and triennial real estate assessments, or to meet the critical needs associated with implementing the Enterprise Resource Planning system and/or the Real Property software system;

+- 3. The Director of Human Resources has determined, in writing, that it would be impractical or inequitable to expand the cap on accrual of exchange time, expand the timeframe in which an employee's exchange time can be used, or modify one or more employee's base salary. - 4.
+The County Executive or designee provides written authorization in advance, or within seven (7) days in case of emergency, specifying: - a.
 The employee or employees eligible to receive straight time payments, - b.
 The total number of hours worked beyond 40 each employee is authorized to receive straight time payments; and - c. the defined period of time, not to exceed 90 days, during which each employee is eligible to receive such payments.
 The County Executive may extend the time period for additional time provided all of the foregoing conditions still apply, but such extension shall be considered a separate approval for the purposes of reporting and subject to the requirements of this section. - 5.
-The defined period of time provided for in item 4(c) above may not be extended more than once unless the extension is accompanied by a plan to correct the situation necessitating the straight time payments.
+The defined period of time provided for in item 4(c) above may not be extended more than once unless the extension is accompanied by a plan to correct the situation necessitating the straight time payments. - 6.
 Authorized straight-time payments shall be listed on the county's personnel agenda at the time they are approved by the County Executive.